 In today’s global business climate, internal decisions are often driven by unanticipated external changes.
 It’s significant to note that organizations are responding to this ever-evolving climate in part by changing their own practices to become more agile and adaptable.
-But maintaining efficient operations amidst constant change requires constant strategic planning, and constant strategic planning requires highly effective strategic leaders.
+But maintaining efficient operations amidst constant change requires constant strategic planning, and constant strategic planning requires effective strategic leadership.

 Strategic leaders help organizations stay on track to achieve long-term objectives, while simultaneously navigating the daily challenges that could influence the company’s success.
 While the need for effective strategic leadership has never been greater, it can be difficult to find.
 In searching for effective leadership, it’s important to look for these four key characteristics:

-Effective strategic leaders possess a strong ability to conceptualize far-reaching objectives, while still being able to take the necessary actions to execute on both long and short-term goals.
+Effective strategic leaders possess a strong ability to conceptualize far-reaching objectives, while still being able to take the necessary actions to execute both long and short-term goals.
 Strategic leaders must be able to turn their visions into actions, even when they aren’t on the ground floor making those visions a reality.
 As highly-focused visionaries, they maintain a clear perspective of what tomorrow might bring, and are able to effectively communicate their visions in order to encourage action.

-Effective strategic leaders exhibit a strong sense of curiosity, an insatiable thirst to learn more about their industry, their competitive landscape and their own business operations.
-This curiosity enhances their ability to anticipate trends, shifts and disruptions, because they’re so plugged in to the subtle shifts in the market.
+Effective strategic leaders exhibit a strong sense of curiosity, an insatiable thirst to learn more about their industry, their competitive landscape, and their own business operations.
+This curiosity enhances their ability to anticipate trends, shifts, and disruptions because they’re so plugged into the subtle shifts in the market.
 This is extremely helpful during the vision development and planning processes.

-While confident in their own knowledge, effective strategic leaders also realize the value their coworkers’ or team’s new ideas can bring.
+While confident in their own knowledge, effective strategic leaders also realize the value that their coworkers’ or team’s new ideas can bring.
 They take care to integrate those new ideas into their vision for the business.